anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 The CMS structure MUST contain a 'signerInfo' structure, as described in Section 5.1 of {{RFC5652}}, containing the signature generated over the content using a private key trusted by the recipient.
 Normally, the recipient is the pledge and the signer is the MASA.
-Another possible use could be as a "signed voucher request" format originating from the pledge or registrar toward the MASA.
+In the Voucher Request, the signer is the pledge, or the Registrar.
 Within this document, the signer is assumed to be the MASA.

 Note that Section 5.1 of {{RFC5652}} includes a